rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     Counter-veto threshold              : 7.00
     Polarisation: r(I-UHB >= S-HKK) = 0.17 ==> +1.00

 In :numref:`aliceVetos`, we see that *considerable performance differences* concerning the *Attractiveness of the studies* (*AS* criterion) are indeed observed between the *Specialised Secretary* study programm offered in Köln and the *Graduate Interpreter* study programs offered in Köln, Saarbrücken and Heidelberg.
 They polarise, hence, three *more or less invalid* outranking situations to *certainly invalid* (Lines 8, 13, 18) and corresponding three *more or less valid* converse outranking situations to *certainly valid* ones (Lines 25, 30, 35).

-We may finally notice in the relation map, shown in :numref:`aliceRelationMap`, that the four best-ranked study programs, *I-FHK*, *I-USB*, *I-UHB* and *T-FHK*,  are in fact *Condorcet* winners (see :numref:`aliceBestChoice` Line 2), i.e. they are all four *indifferent* one of the other **and** positively *outrank* all other alternatives, a result confirmed below by our best choice recommendation (Line 8).
+We may furthermore notice in :numref:`aliceRelationMap`, that the four first-ranked study programs, *I-FHK*, *I-USB*, *I-UHB* and *T-FHK*,  are in fact *Condorcet* winners (see :numref:`aliceBestChoice` Line 2), i.e. they are all four *indifferent* one of the other **and** they positively *outrank* all other alternatives, a result confirmed below by our best choice recommendation (Line 8).

 .. code-block:: pycon
    :name: aliceBestChoice